 CXFS supports guaranteed-rate I/O (GRIO) version 2 on the Linux platform.
-However, GRIO is disabled by default on Linux.
-To enable GRIO, change the following line in /etc/cluster/config/cxfs\client.options from:
+However, GRIO is disabled by default on Linux client-only nodes.
+To enable GRIO on a Linux client-only node, you must install the GRIO software as documented in "Linux Installation Procedure" on page 94 and do the following:

-'''

-export GRIO2=off

-to:
+Change the following line in /etc/cluster/config/cxfs_client.options from:

-export GRIO2=on
+export GRIO2=off to: export GRIO2=on

-'''